mpatfield/homebridge-easy-mqtt/README.md

 ## MQTT Options

 You are able to pass in any arbitrary MQTT options via `mqtt.options` in the config.
-This can include, among other things, username/password, keepalive, rejectUnauthorized, etc. Just make sure the value provided is valid JSON.
+This can include, for example, such as clientId, protocolVersion, etc. Just make sure the value provided is valid JSON.
 For example:

 ```
-"options": "{ \"username\": \"fake@email.com\", \"password\": \"password123\", \"rejectUnauthorized\": true }"
+"options": "{ \"protocolVersion\": \"4\", \"clientId\": \"my-client-id\", \"rejectUnauthorized\": true }"
 ```

 ## JSONPaths